New Patients (410) 221-3085

 We treat patients who have recent dental trauma or pain.
 The most common problems patients encounter include:

-• Bleeding gums: One of the most common signs of gingivitis, or gum inflammation, is bleeding gums.
+One of the most common signs of gingivitis, or gum inflammation, is bleeding gums.
 If your gums bleed, we can provide periodontal therapy treatments like scaling and root planing.
 These treatments provide a deep clean and help stave off a gum infection.

-Preventing Dental Emergencies
+How to Prevent Dental Emergencies

 With the right dental care, some dental emergencies are preventable.
 If you or your child play contact sports, a professional mouthguard can protect the teeth from injury.
 Patients with worn or weakened teeth may receive dental crowns to protect and support the dental structure.

 During regular dental appointments, our hygienists thoroughly clean the teeth and gums.
-Then Dr. Karpovich examines the gum and dental structures to catch early signs of tooth decay and gum disease.
+Then, Dr. Karpovich examines the gum and dental structures to catch early signs of tooth decay and gum disease.

 Emergency Dentistry FAQs